srinathsethumadhavan/node.js_CommandLineTool/README.md

 # node.js_CommandLineTool

  A node.js application which can be used to list all the files and folders of the any directory.
-The files are displayed in a different colour to differnetiate them from the folder.
+The files are displayed in a different color to differentiate them from the folder.
 # Node.js modules used
- Filesystem
+ Filesystem,
  Path
 # external packages used
  Chalk